 New Fort Bedford (1903 – 1953)

 I think Fort Bedford is a great example of an early C20 coastal artillery fort.
 It survived two iterations without much disruption to the original layout and construction; the original two 6-inch BL guns, and the latter 5.5-inch BL naval guns which remain in-situ.
-Along with each gun comes a subterranean shell store and cartridge store, each a carbon copy of each other.
+Along with each gun comes a subterranean shell store and cartridge store, each a copy of the other.

 Attached to each shell store is what may be a crew shelter, accessed by steps from the surface.